Special Education (SPED), B.S.

 Minimum Program Requirements

-The 127-semester-hour licensure program in special education follows the admission guidelines of the School of Education teacher programs including: (a) a minimum passing score established by the North Carolina Department of Public Instruction on the Professional Assessment for Beginning Teachers (Praxis I); (b) recommendations from the Departments of Specialized Education Services and Teacher Education and Higher Education; and (c) completion of at least 12 semester credit hours at UNCG.
+The 127-semester-hour licensure program in special education follows the admission guidelines of the School of Education teacher programs including: (a) a minimum passing score established by the North Carolina Department of Public Instruction on the Professional Assessment for Beginning Teachers (Praxis I); (b) recommendations from the Departments of Specialized Education Services and Teacher Education and Higher Education; and (c) completion of at least 12 semester credit hours at UNC Greensboro.

 A minimum 3.0 GPA is required for admission.